Fourth International: Third World Congress

-The Third World Congress in 1951 resolved that the economies of the East European states and their political regimes had come to resemble that of the USSR more and more.
+The Third World Congress in 1951 resolved that the economies of the eastern European states and their political regimes had come to resemble that of the USSR more and more.
+In a departure from Trotsky's ideas, Michel Pablo claimed that these states and their Stalinist parties could survive for centuries.
 These states were then described as deformed workers states in an analogy with the degenerated workers state in Russia.
 The term deformed was used rather than degenerated, because no workers' revolution had led to the foundation of these states.

 The Third World Congress envisaged the real possibility of an "international civil war" in the near future.
 It argued that the mass Communist parties "may, under certain favourable conditions, go beyond the aims set for them by the Soviet bureaucracy and project a revolutionary orientation".
 Given the supposed closeness of war, the FI thought that the Communist Parties and social democratic parties would be the only significant force that could defend the workers of the world against the imperialist camp in those countries where there were mass forces.

-In line with this geopolitical perspective, Pablo argued that the only way the Trotskyists could avoid isolation was for various sections of the Fourth International to undertake long-term entryism in the mass Communist or Social Democratic parties.
-This tactic was known as entryism sui generis, to distinguish it from the short-term entry tactic employed before World War II.
-For example, it meant that the project of building an open and independent Trotskyist party was shelved in France, because it was regarded as not politically feasible alongside entry into the French Communist Party.
+In line with this geopolitical perspective, Pablo argued that the only way the Trotskyists could avoid isolation was for various sections of the Fourth International to undertake long-term entryism, referred to as "entrism sui generis", in the mass Communist or Social Democratic parties.
+This was in contrast to Trotsky's usage of entryism as a short-term tactic.